Digitex Futures Market Cap Tops $27.46 Million (DGTX)

-Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the US dollar during the 24 hour period ending at 19:00 PM Eastern on November 14th.
-One Digitex Futures coin can currently be purchased for about $0.0295 or 0.00000156 BTC on exchanges including OOOBTC, Mercatox and Exrates.
-Digitex Futures has a market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
-During the last week, Digitex Futures has traded up 3.5% against the US dollar.
+Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the U.S. dollar during the 1-day period ending at 18:00 PM Eastern on November 15th.
+One Digitex Futures coin can now be bought for $0.0295 or 0.00000156 BTC on popular exchanges including Mercatox, OOOBTC and Exrates.
+Digitex Futures has a market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
+In the last seven days, Digitex Futures has traded up 3.5% against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.